flowmatters/dodoc-source/README.md

 # Dissolved Oxygen / Dissolved Organic Carbon plugin for eWater Source

-A plugin to eWater Source for modelling blackwater events, based primarily on the model framework of Howitt et al. (2007).
+A plugin to eWater Source for modelling blackwater events, as described in Mosley et al. (2021).

 ## References:
-Howitt JA, Baldwin DS, Rees GN and Williams JL (2007).
-Modelling blackwater: predicting water quality during flooding of lowland river forests.
-Ecological Modelling 203 (3–4):229–242. doi:10.1016/j.ecolmodel.2006.11.017
+Mosley, LM, Wallace T, Rahman J, Roberts T, Gibbs M (2021).
+An integrated model to predict and prevent hypoxia in floodplain-river systems.
+Journal of Environmental Management https://doi.org/10.1016/j.jenvman.2021.112213

 ## Instructions

-The Blackwater Plugin needs to be added using the “Tools”, “Plugin Manager” menu in Source, navigating to the plugin file (FlowMatters.Source.DODOC.dll), and following the prompts.
-The current plugin has been developed and tested in Source 4.2.4.
+The Blackwater Plugin needs to be added using the “Tools”, “Plugin Manager” menu in Source.
+Click the "Browse" button, and by default this will be the plugins folder in the Source install folder.
+Go into the "Community Plugins" folder and load the plugin file (FlowMatters.Source.DODOC.dll), and follow the prompts for Source to restart.

 ## Configuring a storage/floodplain model